kjappelbaum/pyepal/docs/tutorials.rst

 ============

 To explore different use cases of PyePAL, we recommend checking out the `example notebooks <https://github.com/kjappelbaum/pyepal/tree/master/examples>`_.
 All notebooks can be run without installation on MyBinder.
-In the folder, you find the notebooks with the output cells, if you rerun them, the execution should not take more than a few minutes.
+In the folder you find the notebooks with pre-executed output cells.
+Rerunning them should take no more than a few minutes.

 1. One active learning step using GPR models built with :code:`GPy`